 The time to kill a player (TTK) walks somewhat the same path, as you take damage from an off-angle you still have a small window to react, and with the right aiming skills you can turn the tide in your favor.

 Aside from aim and gun control, movement is the second key factor to success.
-Mastering techniques such as cancel sliding, jump, and crouch shooting are essential to keep yourself on your toes and throw your opponent’s aim off and is especially important when engaging multiple enemies at the same time, which is a common thing in Call of Duty MW.
+Mastering techniques such as cancel sliding, jump, and crouch shooting are essential to keep yourself on your toes and throw your opponent’s aim off and is especially important when engaging multiple enemies at the same time, which is a common thing in Call of Duty.

-Top players on the other hand dedicate a grueling 6 to 8 hours of aim training and have a regimented practice schedule against competitors at or above their own level.
+Top players on the other hand dedicate a grueling 6 to 8 hours of aim training for Warzone and have a regimented practice schedule against competitors at or above their own level.
 It is the only way to truly advance in skill.

 Make sure you’re constantly playing with people who are better than you as it’s the only way you’ll grow as a player.

-In FPS games like Call of Duty MW it’s important that you clear vision of your enemy as much as possible, that’s why it’s highly recommended to tweak the in-game graphics settings in order to get the best visibility and performance available.
+In FPS games like Call of Duty Warzone it’s important that you clear vision of your enemy as much as possible, that’s why it’s highly recommended to tweak the in-game graphics settings in order to get the best visibility and performance available.

 When we look at the GFX settings in the options menu, the following settings should be either reduced or turned off.